 Most, but not all, of our learners with SEN will have had their needs identified at primary school and we need to ensure that we support them as effectively as possible when they move to high school (“transitional support”).
 We therefore ensure that we have robust and monitored transitional support procedures in place so that we, as a high school, are aware of learners’ needs at as early a stage as possible.
 As part of this on-going transitional support, information on a learner’s needs and successful strategies for meeting them are also shared as part of a “Helpful Learning Guide” which is co-produced between the student, their parents/carers, us and, as appropriate, primary school.

-For all learners, subject teachers, form tutors, support staff, parents/carers and the child or young person themself will be the first to notice a difficulty with learning.
-We try to always ensure that any identification of SEN involves the learner, their parents/carers and their teachers.
+For all students, subject teachers, form tutors, support staff, parents/carers and the child or young person themself will be the first to notice a difficulty with learning.
+We try to always ensure that any identification of SEN involves the student, their parents/carers and their teachers.
 The Special Educational Needs Co‐ordinator (SENCo) will also support with the identification of barriers to learning using a range of assessment tools/packages such as:

-If a learner has a significantly low score in one particular area, this doesn’t necessarily always mean that they have SEN as learners can fall behind their peers for a number of reasons: they may have been absent from school, they may have attended a number of schools and not had consistent opportunities to learn and make age‐appropriate progress.
+If a student has a significantly low score in one particular area, this doesn’t necessarily always mean that they have SEN as students can fall behind their peers for a number of reasons: they may have been absent from school, they may have attended a number of schools and not had consistent opportunities to learn and make age‐appropriate progress.
 They may be new to English (“English as an additional language” or E.A.L.); they may have worries or anxieties which distract them from learning.

-At Guiseley School, we are committed to ensuring that all learners have equity of access to learning opportunities and we will intervene with those who are risk of not learning to age‐expected and age‐appropriate levels.
+At Guiseley School, we are committed to ensuring that all students have equity of access to learning opportunities and we will intervene with those who are risk of not learning to age‐expected and age‐appropriate levels.

-Our SEN profile as of September 2017 shows that we have 98 students (7% of the school roll of 1,416) identified as having SEN; 10 of these have an Education, Health and Care Plan (maintained by either Leeds City Council or Bradford District Council).
+Our SEN profile as of 21 September 2017 shows that we have 98 students (7% of the school roll of 1,416) identified as having SEN; 10 of these have an Education, Health and Care Plan (maintained by either Leeds City Council or Bradford District Council).

-Every teacher is required to adapt the curriculum to ensure access to learning for every child in their class.
+Every teacher is required to adapt the curriculum to ensure access to learning for every student in their class.
 The Teacher Standards 2012 detail the expectations of all teachers and this is why at Guiseley School we place such emphasis on the professional development of all staff.

 Teachers use various strategies to adapt (differentiate) the curriculum.
 This might include:

-Our LSAs work in subject classrooms and th Student Support Centre, working with teachers to provide personalised learning programmes for students with special or additional needs.
+Our LSA’s work in subject classrooms and th Student Support Centre, working with teachers to provide personalised learning programmes for students with special or additional needs.
 We always try to ensure as high a match as possible between the needs of a student or group of students, the subject in question, and the skills, experience and knowledge of the LSA.
 This is to achieve as far as possible a student‐centred approach across the curriculum.
-Our LSAs therefore develop an improved knowledge of how our students learn best and are better placed to work collaboratively with teachers to deliver lessons designed to minimise an individual’s barriers to learning.
+Our LSA’s therefore develop an improved knowledge of how our students learn best and are better placed to work collaboratively with teachers to deliver lessons designed to minimise an individual’s barriers to learning.